-- changes in income or employment status resulting from the coronavirus pandemic; - changes announced to support people through the coronavirus pandemic, including a temporary £1,040 a year increase to the standard allowance and an increase to local housing allowance rates: - a temporary policy change whereby nil payment awards were kept open for up to six assessment periods of nil payment, rather than being closed if claimant earnings reduce their award to nil.
+- · changes in income or employment status resulting from the coronavirus pandemic; - changes announced to support people through the coronavirus pandemic, including a temporary £1,040 a year increase to the standard allowance and an increase to local housing allowance rates; - a temporary policy change whereby nil payment awards were kept open for up to six assessment periods of nil payment, rather than being closed if claimant earnings reduce their award to nil.

-Households in Payment and Average Award Amount at November 2021
+Households in Payment and Average Award Amount at February 2022

-- In November 2021, 50% (51,810) of Universal Credit payments were to single people without children, with lone parents accounting for 36% (36,910) of Universal Credit payments.
-11% (10,890) of payments were to couples with children and 4% (3,810) to couples without children. - During November 2021, the average amount (mean) of Universal Credit awarded to households in payment was £710 per month.
-This is a decrease of £50 from £760 in August 2021. - The decrease in average Universal Credit payments between August and November 2021 was highest for lone parents, with a decrease of £70 per month. - Households with children had higher average payments compared to other households as a result of entitlement to support for one or more children, and a higher proportion with entitlement to support for housing.
-Lone parents received on average £960, whilst couples with children received an average of £900 in November 2021. - The lower average payment of Universal Credit since August 2021 is due to the end of annual uprating of Universal Credit entitlements, along with a temporary £1,040 a year increase (£20 a week) to the standard allowance in response to the coronavirus pandemic, which ended in September 2021.
+- In February 2022, 50% (52,800) of Universal Credit payments were to single people without children, with lone parents accounting for 36% (38,620) of Universal Credit payments.
+11% (11,270) of payments were to couples with children and 4% (3,960) to couples without children. - During February 2022, the average amount (mean) of Universal Credit awarded to households in payment was £730 per month compared to £710 in November 2021. - Average Universal Credit payments increased by £10 across all household types between November 2021 and February 2022. - Households with children had higher average payments compared to other households as a result of entitlement to support for one or more children, and a higher proportion with entitlement to support for housing.
+Lone parents received on average £980, whilst couples with children received an average of £910 in February 2022.

-Where Universal Credit Claimants Live - November 2021
+Where Universal Credit Claimants Live - February 2022